 Experimental courses may be offered twice with approval by the dean of the respective college or school and the Vice President for Academic Affairs or the designee.
 The proposal for an experimental course should include clear purpose for offering it, an outline of course content, and criteria for evaluating the course.
 Only under unusual circumstances will an experimental course be approved to be offered more than two times.
 If a course is to be offered after the second time, it should be made permanent on the course title file with the curriculum review process being initiated by the department chair.

-In addition, courses for ETSU Study Abroad submitted for initial approval as “experimental”
+In addition, courses for ETSU ETSU Education Abroad submitted for initial approval

-courses must include logistical descriptions and a complete budget.
-Forms are provided
+as “experimental” courses must include logistical descriptions and a complete budget.

 09/15/79; 03/91; 07/11